 Leadership Institutes

-The six-week Institutes, held on college and university campuses, support the development of Fellows’ leadership skills through academic study, workshops, mentoring, networking with U.S. leaders, and collaboration with Americans.
-Each Institute also offers insights into American society through site visits and cultural exchange.
+The six-week Institutes support the development of Fellows’ leadership skills through academic study, workshops, mentoring, networking with U.S. leaders, and collaboration with U.S. citizens.
+Each Institute also offers insights into U.S. society through site visits and cultural exchange.
 The Institutes strengthen connections between the United States and Africa and establish enduring partnerships between Fellows, local communities, and private businesses.

 Learning from professors with real-world experience has made me understand more about servant leadership and how public managers have to relate to the public to benefit both the citizens and governments.
 As I leave the Fellowship to return and serve the people of The Gambia, I can confidently say I am better equipped to deliver the needs of my people.”